piushvaish/Kaggle/README.md

-# Project Title
+# Kaggle Projects

-The repository contains notes and work undertaken.
+The repository contains notes and work that has been done till date.

 ## Getting Started